Testing-Game-SAD-2023/T4-G15/First Iteration/DiagramsPNGs/README.md

-In this directory we can find all of the Artifacts PNGs created during the first Iteration of the project.
+In this directory we have:

+-Class Diagram FA (Games Repository or GS for short)

+-Sequence Diagram FA (GS and Game Engine interation)

+-Interface draft ("What the Game Engine component sees and uses")

+-Use Case Diagram (GS boundaries)